Vector-Valued Gossip over $w$-Holonomic Networks: Preliminaries

-It is important to note that we allow a pre-local stochastic matrix to have zeros in any row.
+{\textbf{The Existence of Absorbing States.}} In this work, we allow a pre-local stochastic matrix to have zeros in any row.
 Consequently, it is possible to construct a valid local stochastic matrix by having a single non-zero element in any given row while setting all other elements in that row to zero (e.g. having a standard unit vector as a row).
-Moreover, this leads to the possibility that a valid stochastic matrix can either be a complete permutation matrix or include a permutation block.
-We can elaborate on the concept of a permutation block using the following definition.
+This leads to the possibility that a valid stochastic matrix can either be a complete permutation matrix or include a permutation block.

+We can elaborate on the concept of a permutation block using the following definition{, where we denote the set of permutation matrices of size $n\times n$ by $S_n$}.
 Given an index set $\pi \subseteq \{1,\ldots, nm\}$, a stochastic matrix $A$ has {\em a permutation block for $\pi$} if the submatrix of $A$ with rows/columns indexed by $\pi$ is a permutation matrix in $S_{|\pi|}$.
 Let ${\pi_A}$ be the largest index set among the sets indexing permutation submatrices in $A$; we refer to it as the {\em maximal permutation index of $A$}.

 To illustrate, consider the following instances of pre-local stochastic matrices, which are associated with the edges $e_1,e_2$ and $e_3$, respectively, in the graph $\Vec{G}$: